 2. How do these types of liabilities apply to the manufacturers of medicines and devices?

-There are some specific laws ruling the pharmaceutical and medical device activities such as the Law on Medicines, the Consumer Protection Law, Fair Trade Law and other laws and regulations that set forth obligations and responsibilities to parties involved in the pharmaceutical and medical device business.
-Besides the general liabilities involving any business or activity, the pharmaceutical and medical device business have additional regulations concerning liability with the aim on protecting the population health, due to the specific risk surrounding the activity.
+There are some specific laws ruling the pharmaceutical and medical devices activities such as the Law on Medicines, the Consumer Protection Law, Fair-Trading Decree and other laws and regulations that set forth obligations and responsibilities for the parties involved in the pharmaceutical and medical devices business.
+Besides the general liabilities involving any business or activity, the pharmaceutical and medical devices business has additional regulations concerning liability with the aim of protecting the population health, due to the specific risk surrounding the activity.

-Infringements to pharmaceutical and devices local regulations follow the penalties or preventive measures provided in the Law on Medicines No. 16,463, and Decree No. 341/92 (and complementary regulations), and would make the company holder of the marketing authorization (jointly with its technical director) liable for such penalties.
+Infringements to pharmaceutical and medical devices local regulations follow the penalties or preventive measures provided in the Law on Medicines No. 16,463, and Decree No. 341/1992 (and complementary regulations), and would make the company holder of the MA (jointly with its technical director) liable for such penalties.

 3. Does potential liability extend to the manufacturer only or could claims extend to corporate executives, employees, and representatives?

-According to the Law on Medicines, the holder of the marketing authorization and its technical director are jointly and severally liable for the purity and legitimacy of the products and drugs released into the market.
+According to the Law on Medicines, the holder of the MA and its technical director are jointly and severally liable for the purity and legitimacy of the products and drugs released into the market.

 4. How can a liability claim be brought?

-The claim can be brought by the Government Authority for infringements to the local regulatory framework, by a competitor (for non-compliance with the Fair-trade Law), or by an individual (due to breaches to Consumer Law No. 24,240).
+The claim can be brought by the Government Authority for infringements to the local regulatory framework, by a competitor (for non-compliance with the Fair-trading Decree), or by an individual (due to breaches to Consumer Protection Law).

 The Argentine Civil and Commercial Code introduced changes to the statute of limitations regime, establishing as a general rule a shorter period (five years).
 It considers the forfeiture of rights on a separate basis.

-The statute of limitations for a civil liability claim is three years, including consumer liability claims, unless any other applicable law provides a more favorable term to the consumer.
+The statute of limitations for a civil liability claim is three years, including consumer liability claims, unless any other applicable law provides a more favorable term for the consumer.

 The statute of limitation for actions arising from the Law on Medicines is five (5) years.
 This term is interrupted if another violation to the Law on Medicines or its complementary regulations is committed.